A dynamical formulation of multi-marginal optimal transport: A dynamical formulation of multi-marginal optimal transport

 establishes \eqref{eq:static_dynamic_equiv_cor_semicvx}.
 To establish items (1)-(2) note that the sets of minimizers of the left-hand sides of \eqref{eq:static_dynamic_equiv_cor_semicvx} and \eqref{eq:equiv_dym_static_bar} are identical, since $\frac{\scvx}{2}\sum_{l=1}^{\kk}\int_{\domainot} |x_l|^2\diff \marg_l(x)$ is independent of the coupling $\joint$.
 The result then follows from Theorem \ref{thm:static_dynamic_equiv}\eqref{enumopt_static_dynmaic}-\eqref{enumopt_dynmaic_static}. \end{proof}

 The proof of Theorem \ref{thm:static_dynamic_equiv} is technical and requires some preliminary work.
-We begin in Section \ref{subsec:proof_easy} by sketching an argument for Theorem \ref{thm:static_dynamic_equiv} which, while not rigorous, provides some intuition.
+We begin in Section \ref{subsec:proof_easy} by providing a heuristic argument for Theorem \ref{thm:static_dynamic_equiv} which, while not rigorous, provides some intuition.
 We then move to the preliminaries required to rigorously prove Theorem \ref{thm:static_dynamic_equiv}.
 In Section \ref{subsec:cvx_cost} we show that the dynamical cost is convex and deduce some useful consequences.
 We continue in Section \ref{subsec:construct_flow} with the main technical tools that relate flows to static couplings.
 With these preliminaries in hand we prove Theorem \ref{thm:static_dynamic_equiv} in Section \ref{subsec:proof_main}.